 - Ground rent (when applicable);

-- Any works that need to be completed by the seller;
+- Any work that needs to be completed by the seller;

 - Any moveable items are included in the selling price;